- Gordon Davenport, Chairman

 services are also provided for persons who have disabilities.

 Riverlight Transit has eight vehicles in its fleet.
-The system has two
+The system has four

-light-transit vehicles (one of which is lift-equipped), three
+light-transit vehicles (one of which is lift-equipped), two

-twelve-passenger standard vehicles, one mini-van and two standard
+twelve-passenger standard vehicles, one mini-van and one standard

 Riverlight Transit operates five vehicles, Monday through Friday,